sreerath-srideep/sql_data_warehouse_project/README.md

 **🪪License**

-This project is licensed under [MIT License].
+This project is licensed under [MIT License](MIT).
 Therefore you are free to makes changes and share the project.